 Despite a surge in interest from the machine learning community, these methods are observed to underperform empirically in terms of the docking scores, i.e., the estimated binding affinities of the candidates they generate.
-These suboptimal findings are particularly surprising since many of the aforesaid methods jointly optimize for atom types and 3D coordinates (often using GNN-based architectures for encoding), with intricate training and sampling procedures.
-Since the success of SBDD hinges on identifying candidates that dock well \citep{Tobiasz2023}, understanding this intriguing phenomenon holds key to utilizing the promise of generative modeling in SBDD.
+These findings are particularly surprising since many of the aforesaid methods jointly optimize for atom types and 3D coordinates (often using GNN-based architectures), with intricate training and sampling procedures.
+Since the success of SBDD hinges on identifying candidates that dock well \citep{Tobiasz2023}, understanding this phenomenon holds key to utilizing the promise of generative modeling in SBDD.

-We take an initial but important step in this pursuit.
-Namely, we introduce and develop two contrasting hypotheses that shed light on different aspects of the problem.
+We take an initial but important step in this pursuit by proposing two contrasting hypotheses that shed light on different aspects of the problem.
 First, we investigate, theoretically, the possibility that the shortcomings of message-passing GNNs \citep{GNNOrig2009, geometricWL2023}, e.g., due to their inability to compute graph properties \citep{gnns_repr}, might propagate to the protein-ligand complexes, yielding insufficient representations.
 It turns out that we can expose the limits on the expressivity of GNNs to distinguish ligands conditioned on the same protein target.
 To our knowledge, these are the first such results in conditional drug discovery contexts, motivating the design and analysis of more effective models that can mitigate the representational limitations.

 Second, we also study and analyze, empirically, a counterview that the generative models for SBDD might already be getting too sophisticated, owing, e.g., to their excessive parameterizations, and simpler methods may provide strong baselines.
 Some preliminary evidence on the efficacy of simple baselines for the unconditional molecule generation setting, but not SBDD, has emerged recently \citep{tripp2023genetic} stemming from similar concerns.